 UNDERGRADUATE FELLOWSHIP IN WATER MANAGEMENT

 Research the fundamental scientific challenges of water sustainability while gaining leadership and professional development skills in this unique interdisciplinary experience.
-This 12-month (August 2021 – July 2022) commitment will give students hands-on experience
+This 12-month (August 2021 – July 2022) commitment gives students hands-on experience

 in water resource systems and models, culminating in the research and development of a dynamic simulation model of the Middle Rio Grande.
-Three undergraduate students will be selected to work under the mentorship of a Water Resource Program graduate student.
+Three undergraduate students are selected each year to work under the mentorship of a Water Resource Program graduate student.

 Undergraduate students from any and all majors are eligible for this unique interdisciplinary opportunity to gain hands-on experience in water resource systems and models, culminating in the research and development of a dynamic simulation model of the Middle Rio Grande.
 Any undergraduate student who has an interest in water sustainability and/or research, is encouraged to consider applying.